Sunday, 8th August 2004

 Nadia stopped after a few more paces along the pathway.
 She pulled the newspaper from her shoulder bag and opened at the centre pages.
 As if it could be forgotten, it showed the pictures of her brother Peter, and the gang members who’d died with him in a shoot-out in the Highlands.
 She looked from the pictures to the man sitting on the bench, and back to the newspaper.

 “Either Norrie Simpson isn’t dead,” she murmured, “or you are the brother.”
 She shook her head in disbelief.
 “It must be something about twins.”
 She walked back and joined the man on the bench.

 The squint as the man glanced sideways would have disconcerted most people.

-“Hello, it is Mr. Simpson isn’t it?”
-Nadia whispered as she leaned close to him.
+“Hello, it is Mr Simpson isn’t it?”
+Nadia whispered as she leant close to him.

 Simpson’s right eyebrow rose, and he looked around the immediate area before turning to meet the attractive young woman’s gaze.
 He didn’t speak.

 “I wondered if I could have a word,” Nadia continued.
 “My name is Martina Crawford.”